 The softer-focused recording perspective works better in Funeral Song.
 This performance is much more involving than Chailly's disappointing premier recording on Decca, which plodded along uneventfully and without much interest.
 Gimeno brings a more organic, colorful, flowing sense of direction to the work.
 And Pentatone provides a much more transparent sonic picture than Decca's dark, thick textures for Chailly.
 It is much more musically coherent in Gimeno's hands.
 No, it's still not a lost masterpiece, but it does now at least sound like Stravinsky!

 Getting on to disc two, matters continue to improve, impress and delight.
 The recording is much better in every regard.
 It is more firmly focused, "present" and realistic.
 It is airier, clearer, and more naturally balanced.
 And Gimeno's incisive approach to these later ballets brings enormous rewards.
-Everywhere, the playing of the Orchestre Philharmonique de Luxembourg is exemplary - refined and virtuosic.
+Everywhere, the playing of the Orchestre Philharmonique de Luxembourg is exemplary - refined and effortlessly virtuosic.
 And Gimeno exhibits a natural flair and real feel for the variety of moods and color - and most importantly, tempo.
 These scores unfold with such natural, unfussy, musical flow, they make more sense than usual and are at once more involving and much more exciting too.
+The feel of the dance, especially in Jeu de cartes, is infectiously invigorating.
 And Pentatone cannot be praised highly enough for such spectacular sound.

 In sum, this is a splendid release.
 I've already listened to it, in its entirety, 3 times, which almost never happens!
 Gimeno brings these less-familiar Stravinsky scores to life in a way few others have.
 Hopefully they can replace that cardboard box with a real bass drum on future recordings.